veedy-dev/lutforge-ai/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**Summary**: You are free to use, share, and modify this software for non-commercial purposes only.
+Commercial use requires explicit permission.

 ---